dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 **Sample Mean**

 Sample mean is a subset of the population that represent the entire population.
 Taking the mean of the blue cars in your street as shown in [Cummulative Frequency Distribution](#cummulative-frequency-distribution) above is an example of sample mean i.e., Taking a daily sample of blue cars and then the average to represent the entire blue cars that pass on your street daily.
-The sample mean \bar{x} can be represented mathematically as:
+The sample mean \bar{x} can be represented symbolically as:

 $`\bar{x} = \frac{\sum_{i=1}^n x_i}{n}`$